microsoft-healthcare-madison/demo-auc-app/codelab.md

   - Use `window.opener.postMessage` when the client is launched into a separate browser.
 - Generate a unique UUID per message.
 - Provide the SMART Web Messaging Handle received from the server upon launch.
+- Specify the `targetOrigin` of the destination EHR.

 ### `targetWindow`
 You can use the ternary operator to deduce the `targetWindow`.